Skip to main content

 Collective investment funds

-As part of its effort to create a barrier-free market for collective investment funds, the EU enacted the following legislation.
+As part of its effort to create a barrier-free market for collective investment funds, the EU has legislation in the following areas

-The European venture capital funds (EuVECA) regulation covers a subcategory of alternative investment schemes that focus on start-ups and early stage companies.
-Venture capital investment is an important source of long-term financing to young and innovative companies.
+• european venture capital funds, a subcategory of alternative investment schemes that focus on start-ups and early stage companies

 Retail investment products